williamjog/ProjetosFaculdade/README.md

 # ProjetosFaculdade
-It contains my college-projects and some self-made exercises during the graduation at Analysis and System Development course.
+It contains some of my self-made exercises and course projects done during the the Analysis and System Development course.